deimosfr/mytechnotebook/docs/Linux/FilesystemsAndStorage/optimizing_hard_disk_performance_on_linux.md

 - The disk controller load is reduced
 - Response times are greatly improved

+!!! info

-{{< alert context="info" text="The algorithm is designed to stop itself if it detects too many random accesses so as not to impair performance.
-So don't be afraid to test this feature." />}}
+    The algorithm is designed to stop itself if it detects too many random accesses so as not to impair performance.
+So don't be afraid to test this feature.

 The read-ahead algorithm is managed by 2 values: